imanghafoori1/laravel-smart-facades/README.md

 #### :wrench: Automatic method injection when calling a method through a facade.

-This adds ability to enjoy automatic method injection when calling methods on POPOs (Plain Old Php Objects) WITHOUT any performance hit when you do not need it.
+This the adds ability to enjoy automatic method injection when calling methods on POPOs (Plain Old Php Objects) WITHOUT any performance hit when you do not need it.

 #### 🐙 Example: